Version

 Maximum number of processes or threads

-If you run graphs with many subgraphs containing many components, you may reach the limit on number of threads per user or per system.
+If you run graphs with many subgraphs containing many components, you may reach the limit on the number of threads per user or per system.
 In this case, you can find java.lang.OutOfMemoryError: unable to create new native thread in a graph’s log.

 The current limit on number of processes/threads per user can be displayed in most UNIX-like systems using the ulimit -Su command.
 Note that the documentation on ulimit may not distinguish between processes and threads.
 The limit on number of threads per system can be displayed using the sysctl kernel.threads-max command.
 The exact way of increasing the limit is OS-specific and is beyond the scope of this manual.